247

 During the Dr. Fahmy Malak era, the state medical examiner ruled deaths as accidents or natural causes in cases that local authorities flagged as suspicious -- including the "Boys on the Tracks" case (Kevin Ives and Don Henry, found dead on railroad tracks in 1987).
 Malak ruled it an accident.
 He was protected by then-Governor Bill Clinton despite the group VOMIT (Victims of Malak's Infuriating Testimony) documenting dozens of questionable rulings.

 The pattern continues.
-Senator Greg Standridge (Newton County) died of rapid-onset illness in 2025.
+Senator Greg Standridge (Newton County, Dist.
+16) died of rapid-onset illness in 2017.
+He had introduced SB 301 (Private Real Property Rights Act), protecting private landowners against involuntary resource extraction.
+He died three years before the Dogpatch acquisition.
 The modern protocol is quieter, but the administrative architecture that enables it remains unchanged.

 This investigation has documented patterns and connections, but significant questions remain: